vcu-swim-lab/SE-Figurative-Language/contrastive_learning/ReadME.md

 Please ensure that you have enough GPU memory to run the training process if using a GPU.
 The code will automatically use the GPU if available; otherwise, it will use the CPU for training.

-Note: Make sure to customize the CSV file with your data before running the training script.

-Happy training!